vector-express/vectorexpress-api/README.md

 | Option | Type | Description |
 |:-------|:-----|:------------|
 |exclude-groups-groups|String|A list of group ID's to exclude, separated using the NUL syntax (%00)|

+#### <a name="processor-svg-fix-illustrator-svg-font-names">/svg/fix-illustrator-svg-font-names/</a>

+Attempts a correction of Adobe Illustrator's [incorrectly exported](https://gitlab.com/inkscape/inbox/-/issues/3673) font-family tag attribute/CSS property.
+For example, it will turn `font-family="OpenSans-Bold"` into `font-family="OpenSans" font-weight="bold"`.

+This is required for the [convert-to-path](#processor-svg-convert-to-path) processor to work.

 #### <a name="processor-svg-include-only-groups">/svg/include-only-groups/</a>